Building a WordPress Multisite monster for clubs and associations

-The metaphor behind the Wakemaker is ideal for club and association Monster Sites.
+The metaphor behind the Wakemaker is ideal for clubs and associations.
 Each community built on the back of the Wakemaker Monster Site pattern needs to stay in balance with its purpose or be destroyed by the very monster they depend on.
-This is why the Wakemaker pattern consists of only three distinct sections: (A) the main, public-facing “join us” site for attracting new members, (B) 1-3 distinctly branded “event” sites for fundraising events, and (C) a single “members-only” section for providing secure content to members
+This is why the Wakemaker pattern consists of only three distinct user experience (UX) sections: (A) the main, public-facing recruitment site for attracting new members, (B) 1-3 distinctly branded fundraising event sites, and (C) a single “members-only” section for providing secure content to members

-Each of the sub-sites within the Wakemaker has unique content geared towards different audiences.
+Each of the sub-sites within the Wakemaker pattern has unique content geared towards different audiences.
 As a result, the requirements, information layout, and overall designs are all different.
 However, because there are only a few sites within the network, each site can be asymmetrically connected to the others.
 For instance, the Join Us site is for those interested in the activities of the club, membership opportunities, and how to contact club leadership for more information.
 But a key recruiting tool will be a potential member’s connection to an event as a volunteer or a participant.

 Often, clubs and associations are volunteer-based organizations, and because they are volunteer-based, they always seem to suffer from a lack of consistency when it comes to staff.
-Maintaining 3-5 separate sites as a club is very difficult when the only WordPress trained volunteers are few and far between.
+Maintaining 3-5 separate sites as a club is very difficult when the only WordPress-trained volunteers are few and far between.
 Hiring a freelance developer to manage their sites is not an option for a club running on a shoestring budget, but neither is hiring a full- or part-time staff member.
 By encapsulating all organizational sites into a Monster Site, the administration manpower needed to keep everything maintained is consolidated into a single, common user interface.
 They don’t need to remember to updates each site in their portfolio, they only need to remember to manage one Monster Site.

-By making the club or association into a Monster Site, the overall footprint of the site’s codebase can be reduced, yet still allow the organization to leverage the power of multi-purpose sub-domains.
+By making the club or association into a Monster Site, the overall footprint of the site’s codebase can be reduced, yet still, allow the organization to leverage the power of multi-purpose sub-domains.
 Even though the themes are technically different for each subsite, all sites within the Monster will have similar media needs (logo, images, color, font) and can benefit from a centralized image repository.